 - Once you’ve cut the shapes from the sheet of dough, ball up the remaining scraps of dough, roll out to 1/2 inch thick again and cut out more shapes and keep doing this until you have no dough left.

 - Heat a griddle pan/ bakestone on the hob for 5 minutes until piping hot.
 If you don’t have a griddle pan (WHAT KIND OF WELSH PERSON ARE YOU?!) then a heavy bottom frying pan or skillet will be fine

 - Place the little cakes into the pan.
 It’s easier to place them on the pan clockwise, that way you know which one you started with.
 Keep them on the one side for about 3 minutes before flipping them and baking the other side for 2 minutes.
 This is a prescriptive way to write the timings but I will often just keep flipping them over until I can see they are evenly browned on both sides, even charred in some spots is perfect.

 - Take them out of the pan, place them on a cooling rack and continue baking the rest of them.

-- While they’re still warm on the rack, coat them in some sugar (both sides) and allow to cool before eating, but many times while my mum would be baking these, I’d be snatching them from the countertop while they’re still warm.
+- While they’re still warm on the rack, coat them in some sugar (both sides, thanks for asking) and allow to cool before eating, but many times while my mam would be baking these, I’d be snatching them from the countertop while they’re still warm.

 - My only other recommendation for these is to enjoy them with a proper tea of Welsh Brew.
 It just doesn’t get better than that.